 Directions:In a large pan, mix sugar, cornstarch, cinnamon and nutmeg.
 Add salt and water and bring to a boil until bubbly.
 Remove from heat and add lemon juice.

 Pack jars tightly with apple slices leaving 1/2 inch room on top.

-Now for the messy part (and it will get messy).
+Now for the messy part, and trust me, it will get messy.
 Fill the jars with the hot syrup and remove air bubbles.
 I found poking the apples and inner sides of the jar with a knife helped to distribute the syrup, although it did sacrifice the overall "sliced" look of the apples.
 According to some canning websites, air bubbles are bad when it comes to canning, and can ruin the sealing process, so I made sure my jars were mostly bubble-free.

 Process jars for 20 minutes in a canner.